Table of Contents

 Side Effects and Complications

-Also Read – 7 Effective Home Remedies for Vitiligo to Reduce Pesky White Patches
+Also, Read – 7 Effective Home Remedies for Vitiligo to Reduce Pesky White Patches

 Cost of Micropigmentation

 The cost of the treatment varies based on the area of skin that needs to be treated as well as the location of the patient.
-An average cost of micropigmentation may range from $1,800 to $3,2000.
+The average cost of micropigmentation may range from $1,800 to $3,2000.

-Also Read – 10 Simplest Natural Remedies for Lip Pigmentation You Can Try at Home
+Also, Read – 10 Simplest Natural Remedies for Lip Pigmentation You Can Try at Home

 Summary: